 - Actions: translating what needs to be done into their day-to-day actions.

-It’s clear to see that the added value of executive coaching is the customised and focused approach to the needs of the individual helping them to explore a wide range of priorities and to improve their performance, which benefits them as an individual and in turn benefits the organisation.
+It’s clear to see that the added value of executive coaching is the customised and focused approach to the needs of the individual.
+This helps them to explore a wide range of priorities and to improve their performance, which benefits them as an individual and in turn benefits the organisation.

 Executive coaching — what it offers?